The 21 best true crime series on Netflix right now for real addicts

 Ted Bundy Tapes

 The documentary has also been made into a film, in which Zac Efron players the killer.
-The film is also coming to Netflix.

-The Keepers is a seven episode series, based on the murder of a nun, Sister Cathy Cesnik.
+The Keepers is a seven-episode series based on the murder of a nun, Sister Cathy Cesnik.
 The mystery of her death remains unsolved.
-The series was released in May 2017, and has been called Netflix's best True Crime docuseries to date.
+The series was released in May 2017, and has been called Netflix’s best true crime docuseries to date.